Home

 During Earth's history, this equilibrium has probably helped to prevent runaway greenhouse and icehouse conditions over timescales of millions to billions of years, a prerequisite for sustaining liquid water on Earth's surface.

-• Humans have increased the quantity of carbon dioxide 14,000 times more (to over 380 ppm) than any natural process is capable of doing (Carnegie Institution for Science, 2008).
+- Humans have increased the quantity of carbon dioxide 14,000 times more (to 400 ppm) than any natural process is capable of doing (Carnegie Institution for Science, 2008).

-• This increase in atmospheric methane is due to carbon feedback methane from anomalously high temperatures in the Arctic and greater than average precipitation in the tropics, rather than from increased industrial emissions (Dlugokencky et al, 2009).
+- This increase in atmospheric methane started as a result of carbon feedback feedback methane (CH4) from anomalously high temperatures in the Arctic and greater than average precipitation in the tropics, rather than from increased industrial emissions.
+(Dlugokencky et al, 2009).
+Since then the feedback has been from tropical wetlands

-• Of the five long-lived greenhouse gases that contribute 96% to radiative climate forcing, CO2 and N2O are the ones that continue to increase at a regular rate
+- Of the five long-lived greenhouse gases that contribute 96% to radiative climate forcing, CO2 and N2O are the ones that continue to increase at a regular rate (NOAA, 2009a).

 State of the Climate: What is Happening Now?